vacp2p/roadmap/content/qa/waku/status-go-functional-testing-2024q4.md

   - "qa"
   - "waku"
 draft: false
-description: Collaborate with Status QA in creation a test framework that uses status-backend to do functional testing for status go
+description: Collaborate with Status QA in creating a test framework that uses status-backend to do functional testing for status go
 ---

 `vac:qa:waku:status-go-functional-testing-2024q4`